Georgia Personal Injury Lawyers

-Suffering an injury of any kind is frightening, but it’s exasperating to learn that your injuries could have been prevented, had someone else been more careful.
+Suffering an injury of any kind is frightening.
+It’s even more exasperating to learn that your injuries could have been prevented had someone else been more careful.

 When people get injured, they often experience an adrenaline rush.
 This is the body’s way of trying to protect us from harm.
 It can provide extra energy and even strength for several hours.